-On the other hand, if your home only has one issue such as water damage or a non-functioning HVAC system, do a cost-value analysis to determine whether coughing up the money to fix the problem will be worth it for a higher sale price.
+On the other hand, if your home only has one issue such as water damage, non-functioning HVAC system, or a leaky roof, do a cost-value analysis to determine whether coughing up the money to fix the problem will be worth it for a higher sale price.

 Determining the value and ROI on repairs can be tricky so it's best to consult with your real estate agent who has a better idea of what fixes will help sell your home for a higher price.